Javaabu/menu-builder/README.md

 - `hidden` - sets the condition to check if the menu item is hidden
 - `children` - sets the children of the menu item

+Almost all of the above methods accept a callback function that returns the value of the method.
+This is useful when you want to calculate the value of the method dynamically.

 ### Customizing the Menu
 Additionally, you may define the attributes passed to the wrapping `ul` item by defining the `wrapperAttributes` method on the menu class: